MBCProject/mbc-markdown/yfaq/README.md

 The cyber adversary and malware analysis realms each have their own vocabulary, and MBC aims to reflect malware analysis common word usage.
 Just as "tactics," "techniques," and "procedures" (TTPs) are considered when discussing advanced persistent threats (APTs), "objectives" and "behaviors" are commonly considered when analyzing malware.
 Maintaining a distinct vocabulary also helps to differentiate MBC and ATT&CK content.

 ### Why don't MBC behavior names always match ATT&CK technique names? ###
 MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names.
-This is especially true when an MBC behavior is defined before an ATT&CK technique.
-In such cases, the preexisting MBC identifier is preserved and the new ATT&CK identifier is referenced.
+This is especially true when an MBC behavior was defined *before* an ATT&CK technique.
+In such cases, the preexisting MBC identifier is preserved and the new ATT&CK technique is referenced.

 ### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###
 Yes.
 Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.